Overview

 • Fieldwork connected classroom standards to real-world applications through project-based learning

-• Example Field Trip: Students visited the Pinedale's Wastewater Treatment Facility to better understand water chemistry concepts and engineering standards prior to designing a water-filtration system
+• Example Field Trip: Students visited the Pinedale's Wastewater Treatment Facility to better understand water chemistry concepts and engineering standards prior to designing a water filtration system

 • Community partners included local trades professionals, professors, and municipal scientists--13 of 16 organizations contacted actively engaged with the students